apkuruvi/Masters-Work/README.md

 # Masters-Work

-My Master's curriculum focused on MATLAB programming for analyzing mixed-signal IC design.
+My Master's curriculum focused on MATLAB programming for analyzing mixed-signal IC design, and SPICE for understanding power utilization in transistors.